proglang/jgs/README.md

 - `DynamicAnalyzer`: an implementation of dynamic information flow control, based on the no-sensitive-upgrade (NSU) policy.
-- `GradualConstraints`: Definition and generation of typing constraints for Java methods with gradual security types.
+- `GradualConstraints`: Definition and generation of typing constraints for Java methodTypings with gradual security types.
 - `TaintTracking`: a fairly complete implementation of a simple security type checker for (sequential) Java.
 The project `Testcases` contains test cases for `TaintTracking`.